Ballajahnavi/resume-parser-ai/README.md

    uvicorn api:app --reload
    ```

-##  Screenshots
-Screenshots of the Streamlit dashboard and parsing results are included in the Word/PDF report.

 ## 📌 Notes
 - This project is for demo/evaluation purposes only.
 - Uploaded resumes are **not stored or shared externally**.